Back

 Step 1: Integrate Confluence and Jira Service Management

-Step 2: Analyse content performance with Viewtracker
+Step 2: Analyze content performance with Viewtracker – Analytics for Confluence

-Space and page statistics
+1. Space and page statistics on Confluence

 Jira Service Management integration

-Step 3: Optimise your knowledge base
+Step 3: Optimize your Confluence knowledge base

 Step 4: Ensure GDPR compliance